Chapter 7 Bankruptcy and Legal Judgments

 In a worst-case scenario, some of your creditors may have filed lawsuits against you and a judge has awarded them a judgment.
 This judgment is basically the court ordering you to pay what you owe a creditor.
 But a judge’s order to pay a bill doesn’t make the money to pay it magically appear in your bank account.

 If you find yourself hounded by creditors, and see no relief in sight, you need to speak to an experienced debt reduction and bankruptcy attorney.
-The San Fernando Valley-based Nader Law Firm has spent more than two decades helping hardworking people like you get out from under suffocating debt so that they can get on with their lives.
-Contact the Nader Law Firm today for a free consultation.
+The San Fernando Valley-based Nader & Berneman has spent more than two decades helping hardworking people like you get out from under suffocating debt so that they can get on with their lives.
+Contact Nader & Berneman today for a free consultation.
 It’s time to take control of your life again.

 Can Chapter 7 Bankruptcy Discharge Judgments Against You?